boazsender/backbone.routefilter/README.md

       "page/:id": "page"
     },
     before: function( route ) {

-      // Do something with every route before it's routed.
+      // Do something with every route before it's routed. "route" is a string
-      // "route" is a string containing the url route just like regular Backbone
+      // containing the route fragment just like regular Backbone route
-      // route callbacks.
+      // handlers.
 If the url has more fragments, the before callback will
-      // aslo get them, eg: before: function( frag1, frag2, frag3 ).
+      // also get them, eg: before: function( frag1, frag2, frag3 )

-      if( route === 'foo') {
+      // (just like regular Backbone route handlers). if( route === 'foo') {
         console.log('The before filter ran and the route was foo!');
       }

       // Returning false from inside of the before filter will prevent the
       // current route's callback from running, and will prevent the after
       // filter's callback from running.

     },
     after: function( route ) {

-      // Do something with route information right after a route callback has occured.
+      // Do something with route information right after a route callback has
-      // This will not run if you return false from within the before callback. console.log('The after filter ran and the route was ' + route + '!');
+      // occured.
+This will not run if you return false from within the
+      // before callback.
+      console.log('The after filter ran and the route was ' + route + '!');

     },
     index: function(){

-      console.log('navigated to index.')
-      // Instantiate your index view.
+      // Do what ever you would normally do inside of a route handler. console.log('navigated to index.');

     },
     page: function( route ){

-      console.log('navigated to page and the route was: ' + route + '.')
+      // Do what ever you would normally do inside of a route handler. console.log('navigated to page and the route was: ' + route + '.');
-      // Instantiate your page view.

     }
   });

   // Instantiate the Router.